 Selling via the modern method of auction

-In recent years a new type of auction has become popular known as the modern method of auction.
-Used by some estate agents the modern method of auction allows buyers to bid on a property online.
-The buyer will pay a non refundable reservation fee and but will have longer completion timescale, giving the buyer time to sort mortgage finance.
-Take a look at out guide on the pros and cons of online property auctions
+In recent years a new type of online property auction has become popular known as the modern method of auction.
+Used by some estate agents, the modern method of online property auction allows buyers to bid on a property online.
+It gives buyers the chance to purchase available properties quickly and with no chain.
+Sellers benefit from online property auctions because a substantial reservation fee must be paid upfront by the purchaser so there’s far less chance of them pulling out.
+Take a look at out guide on selling with online property auctions

-- Top Tips: How to make your home more valuable and sell faster
+- Top Tips to make your home more valuable and sell faster

 - Step-by-step guide to selling your home